dkaty123/FlareX/README.md

 ## 🚀 Project Overview

 FlareSync is a comprehensive decentralized finance platform built on Flare Network, showcasing the power of Flare's enshrined data protocols.
-Our platform integrates multiple Flare protocols to create a world-changing DeFi ecosystem that addresses real-world liquidity and cross-chain interoperability challenges.
+This platform integrates multiple Flare protocols to create a world-changing DeFi ecosystem that addresses real-world liquidity and cross-chain interoperability challenges.

 ## 🌟 Features & Protocols Integrated